Cost of Attendance

 Off-Campus Expenses During 4th Year

 During the fourth year, students are required to participate in off campus externships.
-These rotations take the fourth-year clinician away from the Bay Area for 16-20 weeks and require students to manage their own costs for travel, accommodations, food, and other living expenses.
+These rotations take the fourth-year clinician away from the Bay Area for 9 to 32 weeks of the the 4th year.
+Desired location and duration of externships cannot be guaranteed.
+Students are required to manage and pay their own costs for travel, accommodations, food, other living expenses and costs (immunization/documentation) associated with externship credentialing/onboarding.

 Cost Reduction for Students In Absentia